tusharf5/tusharsharma.dev/content/posts/2021-05-16/index.md

 }
 ```

-Now as soon as someone tries to stop or terminate the instance, AWS EC2 service will send that event to the default
-event bus in EventBridge, EventBridge will know that we have a rule setup to match that event and it will thus invoke our
-lambda function with the details about the event.
+Now as soon as someone tries to stop or terminate the instance, The AWS EC2 service will send that event to the default EventBus in EventBridge, EventBridge will match it against our rules and if matched and it will invoke our lambda function with the details about the event.

 Now let's take another example where the service does not natively send an event to EventBridge which means we need to listen to that event using CloudTrail.
-Let's create a rule to listen to anytime someone creates a S3 bucket.
+After setting up a Trail, we create a rule to listen to anytime someone creates an S3 bucket.

-This is how the the event pattern would look like.
+This is how the event pattern would look like.

 ```json
 {